Jaime Linares

-Jaime Miguel Linares (born 21 May 1982) is an Angolan footballer who plays for C.R.D.
-Libolo as a defensive midfielder.
+Jaime Miguel Linares (born 21 May 1982) is an Angolan former professional footballer who played as a defensive midfielder.

 Club career

 Born in Vila Real, Portugal to Angolan parents, Linares started playing football for Associação Desportiva e Cultural Escola Diogo Cão, joining S.C.
 Vila Real at the age of 14 and finishing his youth career with Boavista FC.
 He made his senior debut with another northern club, Gondomar S.C. of the third division.

 In the following four seasons, Linares continued to play in the third level, but also competed in division two with Leça F.C. and A.D.
 Ovarense.
 On early morning 16 May 2005 he was involved in a traffic accident with four other players, most notably José Bosingwa and Nélson Marcos, but suffered only minor injuries.

 Linares then played in the Algerian Ligue Professionnelle 1 with CA Bordj Bou Arréridj, spending three seasons with the side.
 Subsequently, he returned to the land of his ancestors and signed for Progresso Associação do Sambizanga.